AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ### `LF`: Line Feed

 **LF** stands for "line feed," but you're probably more familiar with the term **newline** (the escape sequence `\n`).
 Simply put, this character represents the end of a line of text.
 On Linux and Mac, this is equivalent to the start of a new line of text.
 That distinction is important because Windows does not follow this convention.
-We'll talk about why once we learn about carriage returns.
+We'll discuss why once we learn about carriage returns.

 ### `CR`: Carriage Return

 **CR** (the escape sequence `\r`) stands for **carriage return**, which moves the cursor to the start of the current line.
-You might be wondering: Where did the need for such a character originate?
-Good question!
+If you've ever seen a download progress bar on your terminal, this is how it works its magic!
+By using the carriage return, your terminal can animate text in place by returning the cursor to the start of the current line and overwriting any previously rendered text.

+That's cool, but you may be wondering where the need for such a character originated (beyond just animating text, which happens to be a niche application).
+It's a good question—and the answer will help us better understand why Windows uses `CRLF`.

+#### Typewriters and the Carriage Return

-Back in the old days, people used to lug around these chunky devices called *typewriters*.
+Back when dinosaurs roamed the earth, people used to lug around these chunky devices called *typewriters*.

 <figure>
   {% include img.html img="typewriter.png" alt="Top-down view of a typewriter, with paper fed into the carriage." %}